 I can’t tell you how many times I was forced to respond or react to something before I was ready, just by the nature of the circumstances, and that led me to react badly.
 Subsequently, I was embarrassed and wished even more that I could take a few moments to myself.
 The more someone pushed me for what they wanted, the more agitated I got, and the more mental anguish it led to.

+There are lots of great jobs for introverts out there, but food service is not always one of them.
 If you’re an introvert who struggles with working in food service like I did, don’t beat yourself up for not being “the right kind of person.”
 You may be a fish out of water, but remember that everyone struggles in some way with the job, and no one is doing it perfectly.
 Plus, you likely bring a level of thoughtfulness and conscientiousness that few others can match.

 You might like:

 - Why Call Centers Are a Modern-Day Hell for the Working Introvert